Albus-Tan/HouseFindingOnMapApp/README.md

   Identifies user gestures and touchpoints using the Gesture Detector component, calculates positions based on the Mercator projection principle, and displays the corresponding points on the map, connecting them to form smooth curves.

-- **Commute-based House Hunting :** offers listings within a one-hour commute circle.
+- **Commute-based House Hunting:** offers listings within a one-hour commute circle.

   <img src="README.assets/image-20231127150556962.png" alt="image-20231127150556962" style="zoom:33%;" />